Too Short: Career

 In 2022, the City of Oakland honored Too Short with a commemorative street sign declaring a section of Foothill Boulevard "Too $hort Way" and proclaiming December 10, 2022 to be "Too $hort Day".

+Other ventures

+In 2025, Too Short became part-owner of the Oakland Ballers in the Pioneer League, an independent baseball league.

 Up All Nite Records

 In the mid-2000s, Shaw re-launched his Dangerous Music label into Up All Nite Records, a subsidiary imprint of Jive Records.
 He signed fellow California acts including the hip hop group the Pack.
 In 2017, he co-founded the "digital" record label OG Records with Vinny Az, which also aims as a platform for regional artists.

 Personal life

 In September 2019, Shaw and his partner Sue Ivy announced the birth of their first child, a daughter.

 Since 2006, Shaw has been a mentor at Youth UpRising, an Oakland-based non-profit which supports at-risk youths.

-On January 29, 2025, Shaw's brother Kevin Shaw was shot and killed in Oakland at the age of 61 during a botched robbery.
+On January 29, 2025, Shaw's brother Wayne "LOC" Shaw was shot and killed in Oakland at the age of 61 during a botched robbery.